michieriffic/claiming-tax-treaty-benefit/README.md

 1. Apple Developer
 2. Amazon Kindle
+3. Patreon
-3. and so on...
+4. and so on...
 (Please add relevant companies, just do a pull request to add more...)

 ##NOTE: